goisbrunoaugusto/b2bit/README.md

 Prerequisites:
 * [Docker Installed](https://docs.docker.com/get-started/get-docker/)
 * [Docker Compose Installed](https://docs.docker.com/compose/install/)
+* Need a .env file inside the project folder, example below

 ## Observations
 1. In this project I'm using [MailDev](https://github.com/maildev/maildev) to simulate the asynchronously send of emails when a user is followed.
 It can be accessed by the http://localhost:1080/